everpixelgame/docs/economy/README.md

 ## Everpixel Economy at a Glance

 Everpixel features a carefully balanced token economy designed for long-term sustainability.
-The game uses a single token ($EPXL) with multiple utility functions and aggressive burn mechanisms.
+The game uses a single token ($EVER) with multiple utility functions and aggressive burn mechanisms.

 ## Core Economic Principles

 ### 1. Single Token System

-Everpixel uses **$EPXL** as its only token, serving as both:
+Everpixel uses **$EVER** as its only token, serving as both:
 - **Utility token** for in-game actions
 - **Reward token** for successful gameplay